Chinese New Year Food–Singapore and Malaysia

 Originally square barbequed slices of seasoned pork, nowadays, chicken Rou Gan is also available, on top of spicy variants.
-Known also by their Hokkien name of Bwa Kwa, these addictive snacks are actually sold throughout the year and are heavily promoted as travel souvenirs.
+More commonly referred to by their Hokkien name of Bwa Kwa, these addictive snacks are actually sold throughout the year as well as heavily promoted as travel souvenirs.
 The latter makes the long queues before Chinese New Year somewhat inexplicable.
 Perhaps the queuing has evolved into a ritual that is part of the New Year festive feel.

 10. Yu Sheng 鱼生 (Yu Sheng)

 Yu Sheng, which simply means raw fish, originated in Malaysia.
-It is an elaborate dish with many ingredients, sauces, condiments, and freshly cut raw fish.
-Always served as the first dish in a Chinese New Year banquet, the server would present the ingredients and condiments while reciting auspicious phrases.
+It is an elaborate dish consisting of freshly sliced raw fish served with many condiments and sauces.
+Always the first dish to be served during a Chinese New Year banquet, the server would present the platter while reciting auspicious phrases.
 Thereafter, everybody at the table tosses the ingredients together using chopsticks.
 Often, the ritual gets very boisterous.

 PS: Of all ten items in this list, Yu Sheng is the most regional in nature.
 So I've been told, it's unheard of in China or even Hong Kong.